AlexImb/automl-experiments/README.md

 ## Development instructions

 For developing the experiments it is useful to have the dependencies installed locally in a `virtualenv`.
-It helps IDEs and linters to provide usefull information.
+It helps IDEs to provide autocompletion information.

 - Create and activate a `virtualenv`
 - Install some or all dependencies from `dev-requirements.txt`